 - Crazy creditsThe three leads are credited using a placement that was popular in the 1970s, making it unclear who receives first credit.
 Robert Shaw's name is vertically above Roy Scheider's, but Scheider's is to the left.
 Richard Dreyfuss, being the least experienced, is last whichever way you read it.

-- Alternate versionsThe version shown in recent years on television (as of 2005) includes a lengthier scene where the crazed fishermen hunt sharks to collect Mrs. Kinter's reward.
+- Alternate versionsThe version shown in recent years on television (as of 2000) includes a lengthier scene where the crazed fishermen hunt sharks to collect Mrs. Kinter's reward.
 It shows them crazily firing rifles into the water, much like a shark feeding frenzy.
-The extended version of Jaws was actually shown on TV back in the 1980s, at least occasionally, in order to achieve a running time of 3 hours including commercial interruptions.
-The shark hunting frenzy mentioned here, in addition to Matt Hooper telling a story about an ex-lover to Chief Brody on their way to dissect the tiger shark, as well as Quint's badgering of a young musician in a bait and tackle store were all included in many syndicated television broadcasts long before "Deleted Scenes" were ever part of home video packaging.
+The extended version of Jaws was first shown in the US on the ABC network on November 4, 1979 in order to achieve a running time of 3 hours including commercial interruptions.
+This version and ran occasionally through the 1980s.
+The shark hunting frenzy mentioned here, in addition to Matt Hooper telling a story about an ex-lover to Chief Brody on their way to dissect the tiger shark, as well as Quint's badgering of a young musician in a bait and tackle store were all included.
+Many network and syndicated television broadcasts contained added footage long before "Deleted Scenes" were ever part of home video packaging.

 - ConnectionsEdited from Inner Space: Man Eater (1973)